linux-nvme/nvme-stas/DISTROS.md

 | **TP8010 Support** - Ability for a Host to register with a Discovery Controller.
 This version of the kernel introduces a new event to indicate to user-space apps (e.g. nvme-stas) when a connection to a DC is restored.
 This is used to trigger a re-registration of the host.
 This kernel also exposes the DC Type (dctype) attribute through the sysfs, which is needed to determine whether registration is supported. | 5.18                         |
 | - Print actual source IP address (`src_addr`) through sysfs "address" attr.
 This is needed to verify that TCP connections were made on the right interface.<br />- Consider also `host_iface` when checking IP options.<br />- Send a rediscover uevent when a persistent discovery controller reconnects. | 6.1                          |

 nvme-stas also depends on the following run-time libraries and modules.
-Note that versions listed are the versions that were tested with.
+Note that versions listed are the versions that were tested with at the time the code was developed.

 | Package / Module                                           | Min version | stafd         | stacd         | How to determine the  currently installed version            |
 | ---------------------------------------------------------- | ----------- | ------------- | ------------- | ------------------------------------------------------------ |